projectdelphai/panorama-tab-groups/README.md

 - Properly open backup urls (maybe)

 ## Known bugs
-- Attached tab isn't added
-- Detached tab not always removed
+- Detached tab not always removed from the Panorama View, a refresh solves it.